RamonBenahim/cleaner-finger-print/README.md

 # Media Fingerprint Remover

-A powerful tool for removing digital fingerprints and traces from images and videos.
+Remove digital fingerprints and traces from images and videos.

-## Features

 - **EXIF Data Removal**: Removes all metadata from images
 - **Video Metadata Cleaning**: Cleans metadata from video files